khakers/go-subgen/README.md

 * Subtitle file templating (you provide a template for what you want your file names to look like based off its variables)
 * Persistent Queue
 * Translation and more advanced media checking (don't run if file already has subs, for example)
+* A basic web ui to queue transcription and view queued/in progress tasks.

 ## Endpoints
 Currently, go-subgen provides 2 webhook endpoints

 ### Tautulli
-Which is designed around being compatible with subgens Tautullo webhook and accepts the same json payload
+Which is designed around being compatible with subgens Tautulli webhook and accepts the same json payload

 However, go-subgen currently only uses 'file' and ignores the rest of the json data.
 ```json